Puerto Rico at the Olympics

 Flag used by Puerto Rican teams at the 1948 and 1952 Games.
 The current flag of Puerto Rico was legalized during the 1952 Summer Olympics, and the Puerto Rican team began to use it immediately.

 Puerto Rico first participated at the Olympic Games in 1948, and has sent athletes to compete in every Summer Olympic Games since then.
-Puerto Rico has also participated in the Winter Olympic Games since 1984, but did not participate in the Games of 2006, 2010, and 2014.
+The nation has also participated in the Winter Olympic Games since 1984, but did not participate in the Games from 2006 to 2014.

 Puerto Rican athletes have won a total of twelve medals.
 Six medals were won in boxing, three in track and field, one in tennis, and two in wrestling.

 The Puerto Rican national baseball team won a bronze medal at the 1988 Summer Olympic Games in Seoul, South Korea, but that medal is not counted among Puerto Rico's Olympic medals totals as baseball was an exhibition sport during those Games.

 The Puerto Rico Olympic Committee was created in 1948 and recognized by the International Olympic Committee that same year.
 "La Borinqueña" (not the U.S. national anthem) is played when Puerto Rican competitors win Olympic gold medals.

-Summer Olympics

-1948 London Olympics

-Puerto Rico competed in its first Olympics at the 1948 Summer Games in London, with a team of nine athletes participating in eight different sports.
-The group included three members for athletics, three for boxing, and two for shooting.
-Juan Evangelista Venegas made history in Puerto Rican sports by winning the country's inaugural Olympic medal, a bronze in bantamweight boxing.
-Venegas progressed through the initial three rounds by overcoming rivals from Egypt, Canada, and Ireland, however, suffered a defeat against Hungarian boxer Tibor Csík in the semi-finals.
-He achieved a significant win for Puerto Rico by defeating Spanish boxer Alvaro Vicente in the bronze medal match.

-1952 Helsinki Olympics

-Puerto Rico participated in its second Summer Games at the 1952 Helsinki Olympics with a larger group of 21 athletes competing in athletics, basketball, boxing, fencing, and shooting.
-Puerto Rico competed in basketball for the first time in the Olympics, placing 9th overall after defeating Bulgaria and the Philippines in exciting games.
-In boxing, Puerto Rico was represented by three athletes, but none of them managed to win a medal.

-1956 Melbourne Olympics

-At the 1956 Melbourne Olympics, Puerto Rico sent a smaller delegation of 10 athletes, competing in two sports: shooting and athletics.
-Although the Puerto Rico did not secure any medals, their athletes delivered strong performances.